jbped/challenge-2/README.md

 - Application loads with no errors.
 - Application GitHub URL submitted.
 - GitHub repository contains application code.
+### Application Quality: 15%
+- Application resembles the mock-up functionality provided in the Challenge instructions.
 ### Repository Quality: 13%
 - Repository has a unique name.
 - Repository follows best practices for file structure and naming conventions.